Hunter Strickland: Milwaukee Brewers (2021)

-Cincinnati Reds (2022)
+Cincinnati Reds (2022–2023)

 On March 23, 2022, Strickland signed a one-year contract with the Cincinnati Reds.
 He made 66 appearances for Cincinnati in 2022, pitching to a 3-3 record and 4.91 ERA with 60 strikeouts and 7 saves in 62 1/3 innings of work.

 On February 18, 2023, Strickland re-signed with the Reds on a minor league contract.
 Strickland was released by the organization on March 25.
-He re-signed with the Reds on a new minor league contract on March 27.
-In 12 appearances for the Triple-A Louisville Bats, Strickland struggled immensely to the tune of a 11.45 ERA with 8 strikeouts in 11 innings pitched.
+Two days later, he re-signed with the Reds on a new minor league contract.
+In 12 appearances for the Triple-A Louisville Bats, Strickland struggled with a 11.45 ERA with 8 strikeouts in 11 innings pitched.
 He was released by the Reds organization on May 9.

-Second stint with Los Angeles Angels (2024)
+Los Angeles Angels (2024)

 On February 16, 2024, Strickland signed a minor league contract with the Angels.
-On April 8, after two games for the Triple–A Salt Lake Bees, his contract was selected to the major league roster.
-In 72 appearances for the Angels, Strickland compiled a 3-2 record and 3.31 ERA with 57 strikeouts across 73 1/3 innings pitched.
+On April 8, after two games for the Triple-A Salt Lake Bees, his contract was selected to the major league roster.
+In 72 appearances for the Angels, Strickland had a 3–2 record and 3.31 ERA with 57 strikeouts across 73 1/3 innings pitched.

-Texas Rangers
+Texas Rangers (2025)

-On March 12, 2025, Strickland signed a minor league contract with the Texas Rangers that included an invitation to major league spring training.
-Strickland was released by the Rangers prior to the start of the season on March 21.
+On March 12, 2025, Strickland signed a minor league contract with the Texas Rangers that included an invitation to spring training.
+He was released by the Rangers prior to the start of the season on March 21.
 However, he re-signed with the organization on a new minor league contract the following day.
-In 12 appearances for the Triple-A Round Rock Express, Strickland struggled to a 1-2 record and 8.22 ERA with 15 strikeouts across 15 1/3 innings pitched.
+In 12 appearances for the Triple-A Round Rock Express, Strickland struggled to a 1–2 record and 8.22 ERA with 15 strikeouts across 15 1/3 innings pitched.
 He was released by the Rangers organization on May 6.

-Third stint with Los Angeles Angels (2025)
+Los Angeles Angels (2025–2026)

 On May 6, 2025, Strickland signed a minor league contract with the Los Angeles Angels.
 After three appearances for the Triple-A Salt Lake Bees, the Angels added Strickland to their active roster on May 18.
-In 19 appearances for Los Angeles, he posted a 1-2 record and 3.27 ERA with 14 strikeouts and one save over 22 innings of work.
-On July 8, Strickland was placed on the injured list due to right shoulder inflammation; he was transferred to the 60-day injured list the following day.
+In 19 appearances for Los Angeles, he posted a 1–2 record and 3.27 ERA with 14 strikeouts and one save over 22 innings of work.
+On July 8, Strickland was placed on the 15-day injured list due to right shoulder inflammation.
+He was transferred to the 60-day injured list the following day.

+On February 9, 2026, Strickland re-signed with the Angels organization on a minor league contract.
+He was released by Los Angeles before the start of the regular season on March 21.
+On March 27, Strickland re-signed with the Angels on a new minor league contract.
+He made 10 appearances (including one start) for Triple-A Salt Lake, struggling to an 0-2 record and 13.14 ERA with 13 strikeouts and one save across 12 1/3 innings pitched.
+Strickland was released by the Angels organization on May 4.

 Personal life

-Strickland married Shelley Todd in November 2011.
-The couple had their first child, a daughter, in April 2017.
+Strickland married his wife in November 2011.
+The couple had their first child in April 2017.